Kingdom Plantae Examples, Classification and Characteristics

 ANNUAL PLANTS

 These plants complete their life cycle in one year from seed to flower.
-They grow from seeds, produce flowers, seeds, and die in the same years.
+They grow from seeds, produce flowers, seeds, and die in the same year.
 Examples – Wheat, peas, rice, tomato, pulses, etc.

 BIENNIAL PLANTS

 These plants have a two-year life cycle.
 In the first year, they produce leaves and roots.
 In the winter, the leaves die.
-The root survives and new leaves, flowers, and seeds are produced in the second year.
+The root survives, and new leaves, flowers, and seeds are produced in the second year.
 The plant then dies.
 Examples – radish, carrot, beetroot, and turnip.

 PERENNIAL PLANTS

 These plants live for many years and produce roots that store food.
 Food is also sometimes stored in other parts of the plant.
-The root survives the winter and the plant produces leaves, flowers, and seeds year after year.
+The root survives the winter,r and the plant produces leaves, flowers, and seeds year after year.
 Examples – Mango, guava, palm, and coconut.

 3.0 CLASSIFICATION AND EXAMPLES OF KINGDOM PLANTAE BASED ON MODE OF NUTRITION